 Although I’m excited for the time when we get to have a big studio recital and provide that experience for students, our online concerts have been no less special.
 We have now had 2 recitals hosted on YouTube Live and students have loved the opportunity to experience a different performance experience.

 Since the videos are pre-recorded, they also get to record them multiple times until they’re happy with them.
 And they get to be in the audience and on-stage simultaneously so family can heap praise on them!

 Students at the Colourful Keys Piano Studio get the benefit of private and group lessons as there is a 30 minute overlapping or “buddy” time with the next student.
 During this time we work on duets, theory games, and ensemble improvisation.

-Students under 6 years old will start with 50 minute lessons or Mini Musicians group lessons, students age 7 and over will start with 60 minute buddy lessons.
-Don't worry if your child seems to have a short attention span – children are able to stay focused for the full time with a variety of activities and gamified learning strategies.
+Students under 6 years old will start with 60-minute buddy lessons or Mini Musicians group lessons.
+Students age 7 and over will start with 60-minute buddy lessons or Piano Launchpad group lessons.
+Don’t worry if your child seems to have a short attention span – children are able to stay focused for the full time with a variety of activities and gamified learning strategies.

 Adult Piano Lessons

 Adult students generally prefer to take 45-minute solo lessons, although if you have a friend that would like to learn too you’re more than welcome to come for partner lessons.
 Read more about my approach to teaching adult piano students here.